Genetics 3A

 Species of Honey bee - genus Apis

-Whereas worldwide there are over 250 species of bumblebee (genus Bombus.), there are only 10 species of honey bee (genus Apis).
+Whereas worldwide there are over 250 species of bumblebee (

 The geographical distribution of each of the 4 main species is shown in the following maps (after Ruttner]).